Available for new clients

 SEO insights and takes

-Practitioner-grounded writing on SEO, local search, content, and what's actually changing in organic search right now.
+Practitioner-grounded writing on SEO, local search, content, and what is actually changing in organic search right now.

 Local SEO

-Why your Google Business Profile isn't driving calls (and how to fix it)
+Why your Google Business Profile is not driving calls (and how to fix it)

 Most GBP underperformance comes down to a handful of fixable mistakes.
-Here's what to audit first and what changes actually move the needle.
+Here is what to audit first and what changes actually move the needle.

 Content Strategy